bryan-melanson/blog/src/study-guides/lua.md

 ### Thread

-The type thread represents independent threads of execution and it is used to implement (coroutines)[#coroutines].
+The type thread represents independent threads of execution and it is used to implement [coroutines](#coroutines).
 Lua threads are not related to operating-system threads.
 Lua supports coroutines on all systems, even those that do not support threads natively.

 ### Table